DKatuk/photo-uploader/README.md

 In this project, I practiced:
 1) Expressjs (Static Files, Middleware- Express middleware refers to a set of functions that execute during the processing of HTTP requests received by an Express application)
 2) Code formatting with Prettier
-3) Nodemon
-4) Template Engines (EJS)
+3) Template Engines (EJS)
-5) MongoDB and mongoose (CRUD operations)
+4) MongoDB and mongoose (CRUD operations)
-6) Pagination
+5) Pagination

 This is not a frontend application.
 This is a project to learn backend development.
 I used frontend design template shared publicly <a href="https://templatemo.com/tm-552-video-catalog">here</a>.
+Below, you can find my summary about what I learned while coding this project.

 # Expressjs and Project Structure
 - Benefits of using Expressjs: In my <a href="https://github.com/DKatuk/nodejs-server">previous work</a>.
 When Nodejs' HTTP core module is used, lot of if/else statements had to be written to send requests to different paths.
 The code becomes complicated.
 Expressjs (A Nodejs framework) gives a cleaner code, handling paths easily.